Tools for an Urban Homestead

 Get a good round pointed shovel for the first shovel in the tool shed.
 In no time you may have a collection of shovels, I like to pick up additional tools at garage sales and estate sales.

 The classic garden hoe is a very useful tool for weeding and preparing in-ground garden beds.
 A hoe has a long handle with a thin metal blade at the end.
-This tool excels at weeding and breaking up clumps of soil during bed prep.
+This tool excels at weeding vegetables full of weeds.
+It also excels at breaking up clumps of soil during bed prep.

 Similar to shovels, hoes come in several different styles with specialized blades for different tasks.
 The most common alternative style is a hula hoe, also referred to as a stirrup hoe.
 The blade on the hula hoe is similar to a hula hoop in that it is open in the middle.
 As a result, it is easy to quickly weed emerging weeds with this tool.
 In short, it will glide through the top inch of soil cutting the leaves from the roots below killing the weeds.

-The wheel hoe is an excellent tool for backyard gardeners with in ground garden beds.
+The wheel hoe is an excellent tool for backyard gardeners with in-ground garden beds.
 The garden hoe with wheels is perfect for weeding, cultivating, creating furrows and with the right set of attachments used as a seeder.
+When looking for cultivating tools it is hard to not look at the various wheel hoe options seriously.
 High arch wheel hoes are the preferred option for small-scale growers that need to hill corn and potato crops.

 A traditional pitchfork is an essential tool for urban homesteaders with chickens or ducks.
 Similarly, they are important for on-site composting or moving a pile of wood chip mulch.
 A pitchfork generally has 5 to 7 tines or more that are long and skinny.
 On the positive side, they will slide into chicken manure straw, compost, or a mulch pile easily.
 On the negative side, they are not designed to dig in the ground and can break off in hard soil.